-Arizona STEM Conference (10 staff x \$200) = \$2,000 Function Code 2300, 2400, 2500, 2900 (administration) PURCHASED PROFESSIONAL AND TECHNICAL SERVICES-Services that by their nature can be performed only by persons or firms with specialized skills and knowledge.
+Arizona STEM Conference (10 staff x \$200) = \$2,000

+All Examples Apply to Title I-A, I-D, II-A, IV-A, RLIS/V Function Code 2300, 2400, 2500, 2900 (Administration) PURCHASED PROFESSIONAL AND TECHNICAL SERVICES-Services that by their nature can be performed only by persons or firms with specialized skills and knowledge.
 Costs related to conference fees, employee training and professional development are also included here.
-(USFR | USFRCS) Hourly Format: (Service Provider) (# of Professionals) x (# of Hours) x (hourly rate) = total May include specialized consultants, PD providers Example 1:
+(USFR | USFRCS) Hourly Format: (Service Provider) (# of Professionals/Title) x (# of Hours) x (hourly rate) = total May include specialized consultants, PD providers Example 1: